tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 For H100:

-- FLOPS: 9.89 * 10^14 floating point operations can be performed in a per second
+- FLOPS: $9.89 \times 10^14$ floating point operations can be performed in a per second
-- Memory: 3.35 * 10^12 bytes can be loaded from global memory (HBM) per a second
+- Memory: $3.35 \times 10^12$ bytes can be loaded from global memory (HBM) per a second

 As you'll see in the following LLM inference has both a phase that's heavily compute bound (very high arithmetic intensity) and a heavily memory bound (very low arithmetic intensity).
 The majority of the wall clock time is spent in the memory bound phase so the goal of efficient LLM inference is to maximize the utilization of the GPUs compute capacity during the memory bound phase.
 So increasing the arithmetic intensity for the memory bound phase represents a fundamental optimization target that directly translates to improved tokenomics.